RunesRepoHub/RRHQD/README.md

 ![Alt text](Docs/Docker-Images.png)

+Every docker "Installer" has been tested and is working.

+#### Pay attention to:

+- If the input can be skipped or not.
+(Else the docker might not work)
+- All dockers are in the "RRHQD-Dockers" folder.

 - Uptime-Kuma - A fancy self-hosted monitoring tool
 - Vaultwarden - An unofficial Bitwarden compatible server
 - Cloudflare Tunnel - Securely connect your network to the Internet
-- MediaCMS - A modern, fully featured open source video and media CMS
+- ~~MediaCMS - A modern, fully featured open source video and media CMS~~ (Not supported, due to unstable scripts, working on fix)
 - CheckMK - A unified monitoring and alerting system
 - MySQL - The world's most popular open source database
 - NTFY - A simple and powerful notification service